lcouper/CocciGenomics/Scripts/README.md

 ```
 Then exports groups and coordinates (cocci44.w100.data.tsv) into R for downstream steps.

-To repeat for K = 2, remake the groups (as below), then run: twisst_weights2.sbatch.
+To repeat for K = 2, remake the groups (as below), then run: twisst_weights2_option1.sbatch or twisst_weights2_option2.sbatch.
-Note that here we are keeping only the true Carrizos (ie excluding Coalinga/McKittrick/Tracy since these look admixed)
+Note there are two options here: One in which only the Carrizo soils are included, thus the comparison is between Bakersfield and Carrizo.
+And once in which all soils are included and the comparison is between Bakersfield and non-Bakersfield.
 ```
+# option 1
 cat > refs_K2.tsv <<'EOF'
 137a1_redo Bakersfield
 22AC2 Bakersfield